nndrao/ag-grid-31/plans.md

 - Incrementally implement dialogs and connect to toolbar buttons
 - Gradually move state management to the Zustand store

+### 0.4 UI Component and Styling Guidelines
+- **Component Library**: Use only ShadCN UI components for all interface elements
+- **Theming**: Utilize the default ShadCN theme system without custom CSS files
+- **Styling**: Apply only Tailwind CSS classes for all styling needs
+- **Custom Components**: Any custom UI components should follow ShadCN compositional patterns
+- **Consistency**: Maintain visual consistency with the rest of the application
+- **Dark/Light Mode**: Ensure all components properly respond to theme changes
+- **No Direct CSS**: Avoid direct CSS files or inline styles; use Tailwind exclusively
+- **Accessibility**: Leverage ShadCN's built-in accessibility features

 ## 1. Project Setup and Architecture (Phase 1)

 ### 1.1 State Management Setup